Amália Rodrigues

-Known as the 'Rainha do Fado' ("Queen of Fado"), Rodrigues was instrumental in popularising fado worldwide and travelled internationally throughout her career.
-Amália remains the best-selling Portuguese artist in history.
+Dubbed Rainha do Fado ("Queen of Fado"), she was instrumental in popularising fado worldwide and travelled internationally throughout her career.
+Rodrigues remains the best-selling Portuguese artist in the history of recorded music.

 Early years

 Early life

-Even though official documents give her date of birth as 23 July, Amália herself maintained that her birthday was actually 1 July 1920.
+Even though official documents give her date of birth as 23 July, Rodrigues herself maintained that her birthday was actually 1 July 1920.
 The baptism certificate of Rodrigues is in the Parish Church of Fundão, and the document was published in the Journal of Fundão after the singer's death, following its discovery in an investigation by Salvado J. Travassos.

 She was born in Pena, a parish of Lisbon, Portugal.
 Her father was Albertino de Jesus Rodrigues, originally from the Castelo Branco district in Central Portugal, and her mother was Lucinda da Piedade Rebordão, of Fundão parish, also in the Castelo Branco district.
 Her maternal family had roots in Souto da Casa, a parish in Fundão, where Rodrigues's grandfather worked as a blacksmith.
 According to the testimony of José Filipe Duarte Gonçalves, her sister, Celeste, was born in Lisbon (in addition to another child who died).
-Rodrigues grew up in poverty and doing odd jobs such as selling fruit on Lisbon's quays.
+Rodrigues grew up in poverty and did odd jobs such as selling fruit on Lisbon's quays.

 Singing career

 Rodrigues started singing around 1935.
 Her first professional engagement in a fado venue took place in 1939, and she was a guest in stage revues.

-Around that time she met Frederico Valério, a classically trained composer who recognised Amália's potential and composed numerous melodies especially designed for her- adding orchestral accompaniments.
-Such as 'Fado do Ciúme', 'Ai Mouraria', 'Que Deus Me Perdoe', and 'Não Sei Porque Te Foste Embora.'
+Around that time she met Frederico Valério, a classically trained composer who recognised her potential and composed numerous melodies for her, such as "Fado do Ciúme", "Ai Mouraria", "Que Deus Me Perdoe", and "Não Sei Porque Te Foste Embora".